mattrude/therudes.im/index.md

 permalink: /
 ---

-This is the **Rude Family's** XMPP services website.
+This is the **Rude Family's** communication services website.
 This site is here to provide basic infromation on useing this service.
 A [XMPP]({{ site.url }}/doc/definitions/#xmpp-server) service provides messaging ability via a local client.
 By using this service, security in increased due to the settings and the fact this service is owned and ran by the users.

 ## How to use the service